Browse EVs

 Contact us

-The seventh generation of the BMW 7 Series makes its debut with a fully electric version called the i7.
-Set to go on sale towards the end of 2022, BMW will initially only offer the battery-powered version before introducing plug-in hybrid models in 2023.
-It uses a new platform architecture that will enable several powertrain options, from pure electric variants to combustion engine versions with mild hybrid assistance that BMW will sell elsewhere.
+BMW has launched the seventh generation of the 7 Series with a fully electric version called the i7.
+The i7 will go on sale towards the end of 2022.
+Initially, BMW will only offer the battery-powered model.
+Plug-in hybrid versions will arrive in 2023.

 Unlike previous generations of the 7 Series, buyers will now only have a long wheelbase version available.
 The car’s overall length has grown by 130mm and is also wider and taller by 48mm and 51mm respectively, the latter partly due to the need to incorporate the battery within the floor.
 A host of new technology will be available, including the option of electrically operated doors for the first time on a BMW.
 At the touch of a button, the doors gracefully open while ultrasonic sensors placed along the side of the car monitor the surroundings to prevent the risk of damage.
 If you stand in front of the doors as it opens, it automatically stops.